timeteam/timeteam.github.io/_posts/Fiction/2017-06-05-stories-of-your-life.md

 _Division by zero_ invents a mathematician who is discombobulated to discover a truth in the spirit of Kurt Gödel: mathematics contains an inherent contradiction.
 But there is an unsatisfactory end (or rather none).
 More likely I didn't get it.

 _Story of your life_ The movie _Arrival_ is both less and more than the story.
 More, because the movie has a stronger narrative.
-Less, because what seems the central idea of the story, that the alien's language is what awakens an element of timelessness in the conciousness of the linguist, is not a focus of the movie.
+Less, because what seems the central idea of the story, that the alien's written language is what awakens an element of timelessness in the conciousness of the linguist, is a detail that I don't remember being a part of the movie.

 _Seventy-two letters_ ...